CCurl/c4/README.md

 ```
 ## c4 Primitives
 ```
-NOTEs: (1) These are built into c4.
+NOTES: (1) These primitives are built into c4.
        (2) They are NOT case-sensitive.
+       (3) They cannot be overridden.

 *** MATH ***
 +        (a b--c)          Addition